-This can happen because SPFBL has two different response codes for their blacklist:
+This can happen because SPFBL has 3 different response codes for their blacklist:

 - 127.0.0.2 – which means that your IP is blacklisted for confirmed spam

 - 127.0.0.3 – which means that your IP is only suspected of sending spam, or it’s misconfigured (not in compliance with RFC 5321)

 - 127.0.0.4 – which means that your IP isn’t running an email server, or it’s a NAT router, or it’s a residential connection